 The atrocious Alps are upon us.
-Their ambush -A primeval huddle, then a bristling and heaving of Brutal boulder-shapes, an uprush of Calibans -Ummasks its white-fanged malice to maul us.
-The cabin grows colder.
+Their ambush -A primeval huddle, then a bristling and heaving of Brutal boulder-shapes, an uprush of Calibans -Unmasks its white-fanged malice to maul us.
+The cabin grews colder.
 Keep height, my angel!
 Where we are, all but terra firma is safe.

 These developed images and sustained metaphors are highly emotive and vividly descriptive.
-Let there is no apparent significance in these experiences, apart from the journey itself; no apparent relationship between these experiences and his aboved search for self.
+Yet there is no apparent significance in these experiences, apart from the journey itself; no apparent relationship between these experiences and his awowed search for self.
 Even his tendencies towards self-analysis are subordinated to his interests in lyricism and narration.
 All this indicates that Day Lewis is a poet rather than a psychologist.

-Part III, 'A Letter From Rome', begins with a wry commentary on the 'Thirties Foets.
+Part III, 'A Letter From Rome', begins with a wry commentary on the 'Thirties Poets.

-Were an odd lot; sceptical yet susceptible, Dour though enthusiastic, horizgn-addicts And future-fans, ...
+...
+We who 'flowered' in the Thirties Were an odd lot; sceptical yet susceptible, Dour though enthusiastic, horizon-addicts And future-fans, ...